Hypothesis Testing for Topological Data Analysis: Examples

-Now let $M_0$ be the circle of radius $1$ as shown in Figure \ref{fig:M_0}.
-Let $M_\beta$ be two concentric circles with radius $1-\beta$ and $1+\beta$ as shown in Figure \ref{fig:Mbeta} for the case $\beta=0.2$.
-We have the Hausdorff distance between $K$ and $M_{\beta}$ as $\beta$.
+Now let $K$ be the circle of radius $1$ as shown in Figure \ref{fig:K}.
+Let $M$ be two concentric circles with radius $0.9$ and $1.1$ as shown in Figure \ref{fig:M}.
+We have the Hausdorff distance between $K$ and $M$ is $0.1$.

-We will calculate the $p$-values of $\rho_K$ and $\rho_{M_\beta}$ for varying $\beta$ and varying numbers of points in the point cloud.
-We will always have no noise.